ZeehnohCodes/zero_day/README.md

-this is my first project
+This file is mandatory in projects